 Squaring A Stained Glass Panel

-I have just built a panel.
+Question: I have just built a stained glass panel.
 The size was to be within the range of 52 X 33 1/2.
-I find that the size is okay, but it is out of square.
+I find that the size is okay but the window frame is out of square.
+I have one straight line – the wall but it seems to be wandering away from the wall.
+The measurements are okay but it is not square.
 How do I correct this problem?
-I have one straight line – ( The wall, but it seems to be wandering away from the wall.)
-The measurement are okay, but it is not square.
-Help!

-If it’s your panel, and you’re going to fit it in with beading and putty, you could always solder additional slithers of lead to the edges.
-They’ll be hidden in the installation process.
+If there are gaps you can solder additional slithers of lead to the edges.
+These will be hidden in the installation process.

 If you have some very small, fiddly bits of glass, you can solder them separately before fitting them into the whole, but you have to be very careful that they’re accurately put together, otherwise everything will be pushed out of place.